-At this stage, gather all available information about your fishery and provide it to the certification body using the structured Client Document Checklist.
+At this stage, gather all available information about your fishery and provide it to the certification body using the structured Client Document Checklist, see page 24 for checklist details.

 The certification body assigns an assessment team who analyses all relevant information, including technical papers, reports and data about your fishery.
 They use this information to complete an initial scoring of your fishery's performance against the MSC Fisheries Standard.